google/WebFundamentals/src/content/en/showcase/2017/playcanvas.md

 ### Simple Actions

-First we define a few simple actions that can be performed and how they are used with different controllers.
+First we define a few simple actions and how they are used with different controllers.

 #### Highlight